A game design with refugee families and children

 From the very beginning, Antura and the Letters team wanted to involve families and children in the design of the game.

-During the concept phase, Middle Eastern families participated in focus groups to help develop content that supports child learning needs.
+During the concept phase, Middle Eastern families participated in focus groups to help develop content that supports the learning needs of children.

 During the production of the game, we made numerous playtests with children in Lebanon, but also refugees throughout Europe, from Swedish classrooms to Red Cross camps in Germany.
 Our goal was to be sure that the content appeals to children and unlocks their learning potential.